Covid-19 response: CBM provides essential food in Nepal

-This is one of the responses CBM took during the first wave of COVID-19 that swept through Nepal in 2020.
-Swift and harsh lockdowns left many in precarious situations – day labourers, those forced to return from jobs abroad, as well as their families who relied on their remittances.
+This is one of the responses CBM took during the first wave of Covid-19 that swept through Nepal in 2020.
+Swift and harsh lockdowns left many in precarious situations including day labourers, those forced to return from jobs abroad and their families who relied on their remittances.
 Among the hardest hit were those already marginalised and at-risk, including people with disabilities or chronic illnesses, the elderly and single parent households.
 To add to the strain of reduced work opportunities, the price of essential hygiene items such as masks, hand sanitiser and soap had soared in the local markets as people had rushed to buy enough to protect themselves and their families.
 Like what was witnessed in Australia, access was harder for people with disabilities and the elderly, who often could not battle the crowds to access their share.
 Families who already struggled to access enough food each week faced an uncertain future.

 One person who benefited was 88-year-old Mr Singaman.
 Aided by his cane, Mr Singaman arrived at the distribution centre around midday – the 10-minute walk from his home to the site left him shaking and tired.
 He was quickly supported by a volunteer to wash his hands with soap and water and provided with a seat and a mask.
 Despite having a large family whom they are very proud of, Mr Singaman and his wife receive little support from their children as they are busy providing for their own families.
 “It has been a difficult time for us – the crops that we are growing are not ripened to harvest yet and we didn’t have any stocks of grains with us,” said Mr Singaman.
 Without a regular source of income, Mr Singaman was apprehensive about the future.

 Stacks of rice bags, piles of pre-prepared packets of grocery items, and quantities of hygiene kits including masks and sanitiser with other essential items covered the site, ready to be distributed.
 Mr Singaman and others were alerted the day before and told when to come – so that only small numbers of people attended at once.
-Home delivery was also provided for those who couldn’t get there personally.
+Home delivery was also provided to those who couldn’t get there personally.

-As a member of the local youth club collected Mr Singaman’s goods to carry home for him, Mr Singaman shared his gratitude, saying ‘May God bless all of these kind hearts who came here to help us in our need’.
+As a member of the local youth club collected Mr Singaman’s goods to carry home for him, Mr Singaman shared his gratitude.
+“May God bless all of these kind hearts who came here to help us in our need.”

 You can help!
-Make a donation today.
-Your donation will go towards a broad range of initiatives that support all our communities to better face the risk of COVID-19.
+Make a donation today towards a broad range of initiatives that support all our communities to better face the risk of COVID-19.